vishwa-patwari/smart_lamp/README.md

-Here’s the GitHub README for your code in the **same format and style** as the example you gave 👇

----

 # ESP32 LDR & IR Based LED Control

 This project demonstrates how to control an **LED** connected to an **ESP32** using **LDR (Light Dependent Resistor)** and **IR Sensor**.
 The LED automatically turns **ON/OFF** based on the surrounding light and object detection.